‘Āina based education

 Lāna‘i Culture & Heritage Center’s Plant Nursery

-Lāna‘i CHC manages a 2,000 square foot nursery at the Pūlama Lāna‘i Community Gardens.
-The nursery serves as a place to propagate native and Polynesian-introduced plants and non-native, non-invasive species for a number of projects.
+We manage a 2,000-square foot nursery at Pūlama Lāna‘i Community Gardens.
+The nursery serves as our home to propagate native and Polynesian-introduced plants and non-native, non-invasive species for a number of projects.
 The nursery also serves as an outdoor classroom where students gain hands-on experience working with dozens of plants found in Hawai‘i.
 For more information and/or if you would like to schedule a huaka‘i (field trip) to the nursery, contact Kari Bogner.

-Annual Kupulau Festival
+Kupulau Festival in April

 Join us for the 3rd Annual Kupulau Festival, a vibrant celebration of Lāna‘i’s rich natural and cultural landscape, held on the last Saturday of April at the Lānaʻi Culture & Heritage Center in Lāna‘i City.
 This free, public event takes place on April 26 from 10 am to 1 pm.
-Attendees can explore educational booths showcasing Hawaiʻi’s native flora and fauna, participate in hands-on activities to learn traditional Hawaiian practices, and take home native and Polynesian-introduced plants available for sale or giveaway.
+Attendees can explore educational booths that showcase Hawaiʻi’s native flora and fauna, participate in hands-on activities to learn traditional Hawaiian practices, and take home native and Polynesian-introduced plants available for sale or giveaway.
 The Kupulau Festival is not just a fun day out; it’s an opportunity to engage with and support local conservation efforts while gaining insights into Lāna‘i’s unique ecosystem and cultural heritage.

 Lāna‘i Community Stewardship Program